yash-hiru/Project-DSA-Repo/src/com/hiru/tips/StandardTemplates.md

 ##### Known Problems (Remember list)

-1. Chess N Queen (2D)
+Maze:

+- Longest Possible Route in a Matrix with Hurdles
-2. Rat in maze  (2D)
+- Rat in maze
+- Chess N Queen
-3. Chess Knight tour (2D)
+- Chess Knight tour
+- Suduko
+- Work Break

+Arrays:

+- Partition of a set into K subsets with equal sum
-4. Combination Sum
+- Combination Sum
-5. Suduko
-4. Palindrome Partitioning
+- Palindrome Partitioning
-5. Work Break
-6. All subsets (1D)
+- All subsets
-7. All permutations of string (1D)
+- All permutations of string
-8. All permutations of Phone Letter digits (1D)
+- All permutations of Phone Letter digits

+Graph:

-9. M-coloring problem (Graph)
+- M-coloring problem
-10. Longest Possible Route in a Matrix with Hurdles (HARD-- Interesting problem)
-11. Partition of a set into K subsets with equal sum
+- Find hamilton Cycles (If exist, count and print all)
-12. Print all longest common sub-sequences in lexicographical order ( HARD-- Why not DP ?)
+- Print all longest common sub-sequences in lexicographical order

 ---